 Acids are usually added to beverages to create the so-called flavor profile, giving the drink its characteristic taste.
 Acids provide a tart and tangy flavor that helps balance the sweetness of the sugar in the beverage and are key factors in its overall taste.

-Citric acid, naturally found in citrus beverages and added to many others, gives a tangy flavor and also acts as a preservative.
+Citric acid, a substance naturally present in citrus-based beverages and added to many others, imparts a sharp, tangy flavour and acts as a preservative.

-Malic acid occurs naturally in apples, pears, and cherries and is added to many non-carbonated drinks, such as fruit drinks, fortified juices, sports drinks, and iced teas, because it enhances their natural flavor.
-It is also added to carbonated drinks to artificially sweeten them, intensify taste, and reduce the amount of other added flavorings.
-These additives give beverages their characteristic sweet-and-sour taste.
+Malic acid is naturally found in apples, pears, and cherries, and is added to many non-carbonated beverages — such as fruit drinks, fortified juices, sports drinks, and iced teas — to enhance their natural flavour.
+Malic acid is also added to artificially sweeten carbonated drinks, intensifying the taste and reducing the amount of other added flavourings.
+These additives give the beverage its characteristic sweet and tangy flavour.